John Mayer Confesses New Song Is About Katy Perry, Here’s What It’s All About

 It has been almost three years since the famous music couple split, but John Mayer still seems to be smitten with her on-again, off-again lady love, Katy Perry.
-Many insiders are convinced that he’s out to get her back, after the stunning pop star’s recent break-up with Hollywood actor, Orlando Bloom.
+Many insiders are convinced that he’s out to get her back after the stunning pop star’s recent break-up with Hollywood actor, Orlando Bloom.

 It is yet to be seen whether the rumors are true or not, but John Mayer nonetheless is doing nothing to quash them; he is, in fact, fanning the flames.
 For instance, several reports yesterday have revealed that John Mayer has confirmed that his song, “Still Feel Like Your Man,” is about the “Chained To The Rhythm” singer, Perry.